What Instagram is Teaching Us About Innovation of UX Features

 Innovate user experience with Entando.

-Entando is the leading open source UX innovation platform for building modern enterprise applications on Kubernetes.
+Entando is the leading open source micro frontend platform for building modern enterprise applications on Kubernetes.
 We understand that the most successful enterprises are organizations that consistently deliver user experiences that are intuitive and convenient.
 So we built a platform to help you build modern web applications that do just that.

 By allowing for a more iterative approach to updates with a microservice and micro frontend architecture, Entando allows you to innovate UX features more quickly.
 With our modern development stack, we’re removing barriers to innovation so that you can put your focus on your users.